rael346/cs-4520-assignment-4/README.md

 - Pagination
   - Use button to increment/decrement the page number in the view model, and make request for the new page data based on the new current page

+## Build
+- Tested the app using Pixel 7 API 34 (Android 14.0 arm64)